-

 Step 6: Return to the General tab, enter the IP address and username of the virtual machine, and then click “Connect.”

-Method 3: Take the USB Device Offline and Add It to the Virtual Machine
+Method 3: Take the USB Device Offline and Add It to the VM

 You can also take the USB device offline and then add it to the Hyper-V virtual machine.